techidaily/site-android-unlock/source/_posts/in-2024-how-to-remove-screen-lock-pin-on-lava-blaze-2-5g-like-a-pro-5-easy-ways-by-drfone-android.md

 ![answer question](https://images.wondershare.com/drfone/article/2022/09/oppo-a3s-password-unlock-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BR4gsW-J7as?si=9a56UDKZKhREZnwz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 - It will automatically unlock your device if you answer all questions accurately.
 Then, it will expect you to set another screen lock for your OPPO.
 Therefore, keep the new PIN to yourself.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DCARjc5g5VI?si=9OfovbKBrpoJeXTY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 Hard Reset